Eat & Drink

 Fukuoka Yatai Food Stalls 屋台

-An integral and free-form facet of Fukuoka's foodie scene
+An integral part of Fukuoka's foodie scene

 Yatai serve up some of the best street food in Fukuoka .
 These temporary food stalls are set up every evening across the city and draw crowds of locals and visitors.
 It's not just about the food, though; the close-knit atmosphere is part of their appeal.